Saddle Stitching

 Saddle-Stitching is a popular and inexpensive method for binding thinner books and booklets.

-Most of the time, the cover of a saddle-stitched book is made from a heavier paper stock than that used for the inside pages.
-However, the cover and pages of some saddle-stitched books can also be created from the exact same type and weight of paper.
+On the vast majority of saddle stitched book projects, the cover is made from a heavier paper stock than what is used for the inside pages.
+However, some saddle-stitched book projects use the exact same type and weight of paper for the cover and pages.
 This is called a "Self-Cover" book.

 Print Knowledge Center